hostjane/hostjane.github.io/_pages/cash-for-gas-and-food.md

 Yes totally, choose the "Send anonymous" button to shield all your information which will appear on no invoices or records.

-<span class="green">All payments are handled by either Stripe or PayPal, HostJane does not handle or store any payment details on our servers.</span>
+<span class="green">All payments are handled by our third-party financial partners, HostJane does not handle or store any payment details on our servers.</span>

 HostJane respects everyone's privacy with a [strict privacy policy](https://www.hostjane.com/legal/privacy/) and does not share your information with any third-party.

-## Can I leave a message with my donation?
+## Can I leave a comment with my donation?

-Yes, you can leave a message with your donation.
+Yes, you can leave a comment with your donation.

 If you are logged into a HostJane account and don't check anonymous, the instant your cash donation is successfully submitted, an automatic chat (with your downloadable receipt) will open so you can chat to the recipient.